ChrisDBaldwin/KaolinSoccer/README.md

 -Change the stone remnant ball into a working model that isn't just a wireframe

 -Design and create some new abilties

--Auto-level all of the player's abilities for them

--Add a win condition -- probably first to 10 or 15 points

--Create tooltip for abilities

--Add a game description upon loading into the game